-Fu S Description Effective Date % Time No. Mos.
-Rate \$ RBC # Description Dale Time wos.
-Rate a KDU # School of Medicine Department of Surgery Professor 40/4 0/04 100 40 552,000 44500 Scott Lick (T) 12/1-8/31 100 12 553,000 11586
+- III-time Salary Description Effective Date % Time No. Mos.
+Rate \$ RBC # School of Medicine Department of Surgery Professor Scott Lick (T) 12/1-8/31 100 12 553,000 11586

-- 38. Lease U. T. Medical Branch Galveston: Authorization to renew the lease of approximately 17,663 square foot medical office space known as Pearland Regional Maternal and Child Health Program (RMCHP), and a Women Infants and Children (WIC) clinic, located at 2850 East Broadway, City of Pearland, Brazoria County, Texas, from SW Broadway, LLC, for clinical use - Description: Pearland RMCHP, WIC is an approximately 17,663 square foot leased space, located at 2850 East Broadway, City of Pearland, Brazoria County, Texas, currently used as a Regional Maternal Child Health Program and a Women, Infants and Children clinic. - Lessor: SW Broadway, LLC a Delaware limited liability company - Term: The lease renewal will be for 60 months commencing on February 1, 2022, and ending on January 31, 2027; with one five-year option to renew at a specified rate. - Lease Cost: Estimated rent and operating expenses for the lease renewal requested is \$2,570,903.73.
+38. Lease - U. T. Medical Branch - Galveston: Authorization to renew the lease of approximately 17,663 square foot medical office space known as Pearland Regional Maternal and Child Health Program (RMCHP), and a Women Infants and Children (WIC) clinic, located at 2850 East Broadway, City of Pearland, Brazoria County, Texas, from SW Broadway, LLC, for clinical use

+- Description: Pearland RMCHP, WIC is an approximately 17,663 square foot leased space, located at 2850 East Broadway, City of Pearland, Brazoria County, Texas, currently used as a Regional Maternal Child Health Program and a Women, Infants and Children clinic. - Lessor: SW Broadway, LLC a Delaware limited liability company - Term: The lease renewal will be for 60 months commencing on February 1, 2022, and ending on January 31, 2027; with one five-year option to renew at a specified rate. - Lease Cost: Estimated rent and operating expenses for the lease renewal requested is \$2,570,903.73.